Hot Milk Cake

 • Almond Hot Milk Cake: Add almond extract in place of the vanilla and top with slivered almonds.

-A Slice of hot milk cake on a gray plate.
+Slices of hot milk cake on plates.

 Caramel Coconut Topping for Hot Milk Cake